 Professional Odor Removal

 Unless you are dealing with something like a dead body, sewage backup, damage from floods, or cleaning up after a hoarder, most odors can be eliminated with a little bit of detective work and elbow grease.
 However, we always have the option of calling in somebody else to do the job for us.
 A quick glance through your yellow pages should yield a couple of options for you to investigate.
-Be sure to ask if they have experience cleaning up odors similar to the ones you have.
+Be sure to ask if they have experience cleaning up odors similar to the ones you have, and make sure they’re insured/bonded.
 Also insist on getting a quote for their estimated costs as sometimes services like this can get quite expensive.

 Natural Odor Removal